nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 4. Test case: `addLesson -name Biology Lesson at Tai Seng -day 2023/12/11 -start 12:00 -end 14:00`<br>
    Expected: No lesson is added.
 Error indicating existing lesson clashes with lesson to be added with the details of the existing lesson in the schedule shown in the response box.

+5. Test case: `add -name Biology Lesson at Tai Seng` (in ___SCHEDULE list___) <br>
+   Expected: A new lesson is added, with name "Biology Lesson at Tai Seng".
+The details of the added lesson is shown in the response box.

 ##### Adding a task to a lesson in ___SCHEDULE list___

 1. Prerequisites: